-In April 2016, Norman Haimila, then 82, Hermann, was charged with felony assault on a highway worker and misdemeanor operating a vehicle without insurance.
+In April 2016, Norman Haimila, 82, Hermann, was charged with felony assault on a highway worker and misdemeanor operating a vehicle without insurance.

 According to the Missouri Highway Patrol report, Ebker was stopping eastbound traffic to let westbound vehicles pass through the work zone.
 Haimila apparently swerved to avoid a stopped dump truck and his car struck Ebker.

 On May 31, Judge Michael Wright was assigned to hear the case and Haimila’s attorney’s immediately requested a change of judge before any new hearing was held under Wright.

 On May 22, 20th Judicial Circuit Presiding Judge Ike Lamke recused himself from the case, which led to the assignment of Wright.

 According to court documents, Judge Craig Hellmann recused himself from the case May 4.

 He inherited the case from former presiding Judge Gael Wood when he was forced to retire in November 2017 because of age restrictions.

 Wood had been assigned the case since the original charges were filed on April 7, 2016.

 Since Ebker’s death, family and friends and lawmakers have honored his memory by naming the bridge where he was killed after him through a bill signed by then Gov. Eric Greitens.